espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Aggressive Block.md

 * * *

 You push back as you block, knocking your foe away or off balance.
-You use your shield to push the triggering creature, either automatically Shoving it 5 feet or causing it to become [[Off-Guard]] until the start of your next turn.
+You use your shield to push the triggering creature, either automatically Shoving it 5 feet or causing it to become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn.
 The triggering creature chooses whether to be moved or become off-guard.
 If it chooses to be moved, you choose the direction.
 If the [[Shove]] would cause it to hit a solid object, enter a square of difficult terrain, or enter another creature's space, it must become off-guard instead of being moved.